-During each rotation, fellows will work alongside key leaders to enhance mastery of crucial competencies.
+During each rotation, Fellows will work beside key leaders to enhance mastery of crucial competencies.

 As an administrative fellow at MU Health Care, you can get involved in several exciting projects that will help you develop skills and prepare for your career in hospital administration.
-Below are some of the past projects that our administrative fellows have completed.
-Our fellows have:
+Here are some of the past projects that our administrative fellows have completed:

 - Conceptualized, developed and implemented a new incentivized job position to increase employee satisfaction and standardize shift scheduling optimizing coverage and patient care for our Psychiatric Center

-- Defined program model, developed business case, assessed the needs and developed the Telehealth department for MUHC
+- Defined program model, developed business case, assessed the needs and developed the Telehealth department for MU Health Care

 View the application requirements for more information about our Administrative Fellowship.